sjzeil/CoWeM/Public/courseWebsite/courseWebsite.md

 The `<presentation>` section indicates how many titles should be used to present the outline, and what kinds of items go into each column.

+The `<appendix>` section adds primary documents to the ebook that are not named in earlier `targetdoc` links.